Chapter 3

 EARLY BITE FORCES

-The first bite forces that shape the craniofacial area are produced by squeezing the mandible against the tongue or nipple resting between the gum pads.
+The first bite forces to shape the craniofacial area are produced by squeezing the mandible against the tongue or nipple resting between the gum pads.
 In response, the TMJs begin to form between the condyles and the temporal bones where opposing periosteal envelopes rubbing against each other produce secondary cartilage on the surfaces of the bones and a fibrocartilaginous pressure-bearing disc from the tendon of the lateral pterygoid muscle, the pressure-bearing articular surfaces of the TMJs become avascular, the TMJ disks acquire a thin central zone surrounded by peripheral wedges, and the upper portions of the TMJs develop bony slopes (articular eminences).

 As the jaw muscles develop, biting forces shape the TMJs.
 The glenoid fossae of the TMJs deepen, the bony slopes at the front of the TMJs begin to develop their characteristic S-shaped profiles, and the cheekbones (zygomatic processes) thicken and begin to bow outward.
 By the time the primary dentition is complete, the TMJs are well established and the bony slopes of the TMJs have gained more than half of their adult form.
 Subsequently, as long as there are still enough teeth to form a bite platform, the structural components of the jawbones keep growing in response to the complex gradient of craniofacial strains produced by biting forces.